marcam-fs/CS207Project/README.md

 - When you open Arduino, a new project will be created for you.
 Save it in your desired location on your device.
 - You will see that a code template has been created for you.
 Delete this and add the required code for this project.
 Either copy/paste or download the following source code [mariaAzam_CS207Project.ino](docs/mariaAzam_CS207Project.ino) into your `.ino` file.
 - In order for the `music` functions to work, you will need to install the 'MusicBuzzer' library by [robsoncouto](https://github.com/robsoncouto/arduino-songs).
 To do so, please complete the following steps:
   - In the top toolbar of Arduino, select: `Sketch > Include Library > Manage Libraries`.
+For a visual, see the image [here](docs/manageLibraries.png).
   - In the `Library Manager` dialog box, search for 'Music Buzzer'.
   - Select the `MusicBuzzer` library by Everton Ramires, and click `Install`.
+For a visual, see the image [here](docs/musicBuzzer.png).
   - Save this library in your `Documents > Arduino > libraries` folder on your device.
   - Once the `MusicBuzzer` library has been installed, you need to add it to your project.
   - In the top toolbar of Arduino, select: `Sketch > Include Library > Add .ZIP Library...`.